AI Resources

 - Connect with the LPC Instructional Technology Team for one-on-one support.

-- Learn more about Generative AI and the Future of Learning in California Community Colleges.
+- Learn more about system-wide efforts in Generative AI and the Future of Learning in California Community Colleges.

 Kat King